IlyaTrofimov/vega/docs/en/algorithms/mfkd.md

 The library includes two algorithms:

 1) MFKD1 uses low-fidelity evaluations with KD only.
-Several architectures are sampled randomly from the search space, trained for on a small random subset.
-Then the GPR regression is fitter to predict the testing accuracy of a network.
+Several architectures are sampled randomly from the search space, trained on a small random subset.
+Then, the GPR regression is fitter to predict the testing accuracy of a network.
 Finally, the architecture from the whole search space is selected by maximum predicted accuracy.
 2) MFKD2 combines low-fidelity and high-fidelity evaluations (training on the subset and full dataset) in the multi-fidelity algorithm.
 The MFKD2 algorithm does sequentially two series of steps for low- and high-fidelity evaluations, using the optimum of the former one as an initial point for the later one

+Two knowledge distillation methods are available: original

 ## Search Space
 User can specify any search space, in examples we used the MobileNetV2 search space with various numbers of block repetitions and channels count per layer.